-- The members of the Board shall be appointed in accordance with the Regulations and Code of Practice.
+- 5.4 The members of the Board shall be appointed in accordance with the Regulations and Code of Practice.
 The candidate's supervisor shall not be appointed internal examiner, although he/she may be invited to attend the oral examination should the candidate agree.
 If in attendance, a supervisor shall only speak at the examination if invited to do so by the Chair of the Examination Board.
-The Chair of the Board shall be responsible to the Vice-Chancellor for the conduct of the examination. - 5.5 The purpose of the oral examination is three-fold: - to enable the examiners to assure themselves that the thesis is the candidate's own work: - to give the candidate the opportunity to defend the thesis and to clarify any obscurities in it; - to enable the examiners to assess the candidate's general knowledge in his or her particular field of learning. - 5.6 In exceptional cases, Cardiff Metropolitan University may given sufficient notice consider giving permission for oral examinations to be conducted by electronic means.
+The Chair of the Board shall be responsible to the Vice-Chancellor for the conduct of the examination. - 5.5 The purpose of the oral examination is three-fold: - to enable the examiners to assure themselves that the thesis is the candidate's own work: - to give the candidate the opportunity to defend the thesis and to clarify any obscurities in it: - to enable the examiners to assess the candidate's general knowledge in his or her particular field of learning. - 5.6 In exceptional cases, Cardiff Metropolitan University may given sufficient notice consider giving permission for oral examinations to be conducted by electronic means. - 5.7 At the oral examination, care should be taken to ensure that the candidate is encouraged to feel at ease so that he/she can display his/her knowledge and abilities to best effect, and the strengths as well as the weaknesses of the thesis should be acknowledged and explored.
+At an early stage in the proceedings, the candidate should be given an opportunity to explain precisely what the thesis is intended to achieve and what he or she believes to be its significance as a contribution to knowledge.
+If there appears to be a major discrepancy between the candidate's aims and the content of the actual thesis, the reasons for this should be explored.
+Likewise candidates should be asked to explain their choice of title when there appears to be an imperfect correspondence with the contents of the thesis.
+Candidates should also be given the opportunity to explain any apparent failure to use important materials, whether primary or secondary, or neglect of relevant approaches or methodologies.

-Academic Handbook 2021/22 - Volume 1 - 11.7.2 - Guidance for Examiners (MPhil by Research) - last modified 25.02.10
+Academic Handbook 2021/22 - Volume 1 - 11.7.1 -Guidance for Examiners (PhD by Research) - last modified 25.02.10